tty47/torch/README.md

     trustedPeersPath: "/tmp"
 ```

+### Another example

-Another example, the architecture will contain:
+The architecture will contain:

 - 1 Consensus - Validator
 - 2 Consensus - non-validating mode - connected to the validator